We all want our kids to grow up and become successful right? As parents, it’s our job to teach them about money.

 Are there ways we can help or inspire our children to earn money or start their own businesses to provide many – if not more of – the same benefits as employment?

-Cultivating entrepreneurship in our kids helps them learn and exercise the values that will best help them achieve later success—determination, grit, perseverance, and out-of-the-box thinking.
+Cultivating entrepreneurship in our kids helps them become financially savvy.
+They’ll learn and exercise the values that will best help them achieve later success—determination, grit, perseverance, and out-of-the-box thinking.

 Help Them Figure Out Their “Why”